Looking for the Face I had before the world was made

 DENVER, COLORADO - Portraits of people by A.G.
 Rizzoli at the Museum of Contemporary Art are a cross between a building dedication plaque and Dadaist drawings of machines or geometry that were titled with someone's name.
 Each of Rizzoli's elaborate mechanical drawings of the classic sky scraper is named for someone - his mother, a Mr. Alfredo Capobianco (full title of the piece: Alfredo Capobianco and Family Symbolically Sketched/Palazzo del Capobianco).

 Me?
-I had a dream when I was a kid that I live in a house made of a tight circle of pine trees with a floor about ten feet up.
-A treehouse, but no walls but pine trees, no windows but the small slits between them, and a clear view to the stars.
-With some invisible ceiling.
+I had a dream when I was a kid that I lived in a house made of a tight circle of pine trees with a floor about ten feet up.
+A treehouse with no walls but pine trees, no windows except the those created by curves of the tree trunks, and a view to the stars framed by the far away tops of the trees.

 And you?